rafaover/pleasegpt/README.md

 To use PleaseGPT, you will need an API key from OpenAI.
 You can sign up for a free trial at https://platform.openai.com/signup/.

 ### If you at the command-line (no need to use the <> when writing prompt).
-If you gonna use special character in your input, use inside "".
+If you gonna use special character in your input, use "your-input".

 ```
 pleasegpt help                      ## Show you all the commands available